nckrtl/laravel-toolbar/README.md

 The toolbar includes built-in safety features:

 - Automatically disabled when running in console
-- Respects Telescope's `ignore_paths` configuration
+- Automatically skips AJAX requests and non-HTML responses
 - Supports both Vite HMR (development) and compiled assets (production)
 - Can be completely disabled via configuration

-For production deployments, it's recommended to not install this package or disable it in your configuration:
+- CSP nonce support for strict Content Security Policy headers

+**For production deployments**, it's strongly recommended to:

+1. **Don't install in production** (preferred): Only require the package in your `composer.json` dev dependencies
+2. **Or disable via configuration**:

 ```php
 if (app()->environment('production')) {
     $toolbarConfig->disable();
 }
 ```

+**Security note**: The toolbar shows sensitive application data including queries, environment variables, and request details.
+Never enable this in production environments.

 ## Testing